kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Hacking/Countermeasures.md

 An alternative to shutdown or rebooting is simply to sever all connections (usually by temporarily disabling the device's wireless capabilities and going into "airplane mode").
 The system loses all active connections, but any intruders are dumped.
 Termination takes a complex action to initiate and completes at the end of that action turn.
 Connectivity may be set to restore on the next action turn, in a set time frame, or only when initiated by a local admin.
 Restarting connectivity takes 1 action turn.
 Any remote users will need to log back in; intruders without proper credentials will need to [[Hacking|hack]] the system again.
 While connections are terminated, the system cannot communicate and interact with other systems.

 ### Trace [Automatic]
 Defenders can initiate a trace on a spotted intruder.
-Most hackers are careful to use an anonymizing service to mask their [[Authentication#Mesh ID|mesh ID]] and location, but this is not always the case.
+Most hackers are careful to use an anonymizing service to mask their [[Authentication & Encryption#Mesh ID|mesh ID]] and location, but this is not always the case.
 If an intruder is physically located, the standard procedure is to alert habitat security or other local or private police, who will mobilize to apprehend the suspect.

 # Security Audits
 ---